![]() |

 The software for analyzing ATCA data is run on the server Kaputar or the desktop Linux PC's.
 For information about this software see the section on ATCA Data Analysis Software in the chapter on Application Software.

-Local Home directories were formerly located on a small Solaris server called Zephir.
-It should not be used for data reduction as it does not have any data disks.
+Local Home directories are hosted on a server called Zephir.
+It should NOT BE USED for data reduction at any time.
 Its main use is as a server of software packages to all other machines, and providing network services e.g. DNS.

 Note again that most data reduction is done on Kaputar but data reduction can be performed on the Dell workstations, simply mount /DATA/KAPUTAR_3 via the automount facility e.g. "cd /DATA/KAPUTAR_3".
 Your home directory is accessible from the workstations so jobs like editing & latex can be done locally.
 The workstations usually have a substantial data disk of their own.